Book Review: The Midnight Library by Matt Haig

 Book Review_ The Midnight Library by Matt Haig feature image

-The Midnight Library by Matt Haig: Did you know how many people suicide and end their life?
-Do you know why they do so?
-Because of the regret and the emotional pain they feel from their life.
-They think that ending their life is better than finding a solution to their problem.
-The only thing you need to do is to understand the opportunity.
-The book I am reviewing this time is The Midnight Library which tells you about suicide from beginning to end and the instances of struggles, and the second change the characters get in the story.
+Do you know the number of people committing suicide?
+Why they do so?
+Well there could be a lot of reasons for that and they feel that ending their life is better than finding a solution to their problem.
+However, we should know that suicide is not a solution.
+Hence, I have come here with The Midnight Library which tells you about suicide from beginning to end and the instances of struggles, and the second change the characters get in the story.

 Confucius

-The Midnight Library by Matt Haig is about a woman who lives a boring, ordinary life and feels useless and unfulfilled within herself.
-One night her mental pain reaches a peak.
-She regrets all the mistakes she has made in her life and kills herself.
-She finds herself between life and death, wakes up in a library, the Midnight library full of books, shelves go on with endless books wherever she goes.
+The Midnight Library by Matt Haig is about a woman who lives a boring, ordinary life feeling useless and unfulfilled within herself.
+One night her mental pain reaches a peak and regrets all the mistakes she has made in her life and kills herself.
+She finds herself between life and death, wakes up in a library, full of books.
 Each of the books on the shelves contains different lives in which she can choose the version she likes and insert herself into that life and continue to live again.

-I will not give you any spoilers here; I will provide you with a book summary.
+I will not give you much spoilers here but will provide you with an idea of the story.
 So for knowing more exciting content about the book, go ahead and scroll down.

 The Midnight Library by Matt Haig | Book Review

 Matt Haig is an English novelist and journalist.
-Born on 3 July 1975 in Sheffield, South Yorkshire, England, he grew up in Newark, Nottinghamshire, and lived in New York.
+Born on 3rd July 1975 in Sheffield, South Yorkshire, England, he grew up in Newark, Nottinghamshire.
 He studied History and English at the University of Hull.
 After managing his own internet marketing company and working for a nightclub in Spain, he became a full-time writer.

 The Midnight Library by Matt Haig Quotes with Matt Haig Cover Image